mecmartini/soulweb-docs/docs/drupal/drupal_composer.md

 ## Define the directories to which Drupal projects should be downloaded

-By default, Composer will download all packages to the "vendor" directory.
+By default, Composer will download all packages to the `vendor` directory.
 Clearly, this doesn't jibe with Drupal modules, themes, profiles, and libraries.
 To ensure that packages are downloaded to the correct path, Drupal uses the composer/installers package and ships with configuration for the directories for your Drupal site.
 The drupal/drupal template does not ship with drupal-libary configuration, but you can just add it to your composer.json:

     "extra": {
         "installer-paths": {